mike632t/x11-calc/README.md

 ### Debugging

-You  can  start the simulation in trace mode using '-t', or in single  step mode using '-s', and set a breakpoint using '&#8209;b &lt;octal address&gt;'.
+You  can  start the simulation in trace mode using '&#8209;t', or in single  step mode using '&#8209;s', and set a breakpoint using '&#8209;b &lt;octal address&gt;'.

-'Ctrl-T'  also toggles trace mode when running, 'Ctrl-S' executes the  next instruction, 'Ctrl-Q' resumes execution, and 'Ctrl-R' displays the contents of the CPU registers .
+'Ctrl&#8209;T'  also toggles trace mode when running, 'Ctrl&#8209;S' executes the  next instruction, 'Ctrl&#8209;Q' resumes execution, and 'Ctrl&#8209;R' displays the contents of the CPU registers .

 When in trace mode a jump to the same instruction produces no output.

 ### Known Issues

-The simulators requires a 24 -bit colour display.
+The simulators requires a 24&#8209;bit colour display.

 On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
 The following entries in '/boot/config.txt'